COSC-499-W2025/capstone-project-team-11/README.md

 config.py is useful as it handles all of the logic around saving/storing, locating, and reading/loading scan configuration files.

+#### db.py Breakdown:
+The database module provides persistent storage for scan history and file metadata using SQLite:
+- `db.py` handles database initialization and connections.

+This module ensures scan results and file metadata are safely stored, retrievable for reporting, and available for future analytics or export.
+It complements the scanning and configuration modules by persisting all relevant scan data in a structured, queryable format.

 [src folder](https://github.com/COSC-499-W2025/capstone-project-team-11/tree/main/src)